 The affairs of the AIA are managed by our National Council (Board of Directors).
 The Council meets in person generally three to four times per year in person, and meets by teleconference at least monthly.

 Marina graduated from The University of Sydney as a Dental Surgeon in 1984.
 From her practice in the Upper North Shore, she enjoyed her profession until she retired in 2015.
 She brings solid business experience as an owner of SME’s for over 30 years.
 Marina has an avid interest in the investment universe with experience in residential and commercial property as well as the equity markets.
 She commenced her SMSF in the mid-1990s.
-Understanding the value of continuing education and the importance of exposure to diverse ideas and experiences she joined the AIA in 2013 and has been working on the NSW committee since February 2018.
+She joined the AIA in 2013 and has been working on the NSW committee since February 2018.
 Marina was appointed to the board in 2020.

 Nadine’s career spans 30 years and, with a passion for business improvement, she has worked in finance management, strategic planning, process improvement, data analysis and marketing for corporates including ANZ Bank, Pathfinder Solutions (owned by Deloitte Australia), AC Nielsen and smaller enterprises in the accountancy, information management, wholesale and retail sectors.